-- Date(s) of excursion - Any risk that the excursion may pose to the safety, health and wellbeing of any child and identify how these risks will be managed and minimised. - Any water hazards. - Any risks associated with water-based activities. - Transportation (to and from). - Means of transportation - Requirement for seatbelts - Estimated departure and travel times - The number and ratio of adults and children which must comply at least with the minimum required by regulation. - Pick up location and destinations - Whether additional adult supervision, such as parent helpers, are required to provide adequate supervision. - o Proposed activities. - Proposed duration. - Description for entering and exiting the service and pick up location or detitanation - o The procedure for embarking and disembarking the vehicle - Any medical conditions that need to be considered and managed for each child with specific health needs. - A parent or authorised nominee must provide a written authority for each child who is attending the excursion using the 'Authorisation for Regular Outing and Regular Transportation' form.
-This authorisation only needs to be obtained once every 12 months for regular excursions. - ➤ Using the 'Authorisation for Regular Outing and Regular Transportation' form, the service will ensure that the emergency contact details for each child are up-to-date.
+- Date(s) of excursion/days of excursion for ongoing outings. - Any risk that the excursion may pose to the safety, health and wellbeing of any child and identify how these risks will be managed and minimised. - Any water hazards. - Any risks associated with water-based activities. - Transportation (to and from). - Means of transportation - o Requirement for seatbelts - Estimated departure and travel times - The number and ratio of adults and children which must comply at least with the minimum required by regulation. - o Pick up location and destinations - Whether additional adult supervision, such as parent helpers, are required to provide adequate supervision. - Proposed activities. - Proposed duration. - Description for entering and exiting the service and pick up location or detitanation - The procedure for embarking and disembarking the vehicle - Any medical conditions that need to be considered and managed for each child with specific health needs. - A parent or authorised nominee must provide a written authority for each child who is attending the excursion using the 'Authorisation for Regular Outing and Regular Transportation' form.
+This authorisation only needs to be obtained once every 12 months for regular excursions.
+A risk assessment must be completed before an authorisation can be requested from a parent or guardian.